shrinerb/shrine/doc/plugins/derivatives.md

 photo.save
 ```

-If the attached file can be later updated for existing records, make sure to
+If you're allowing the attached file to be updated later on, in your update
-create derivatives only if the attachment has changed:
+route make sure to create derivatives for new attachments:

 ```rb
 photo.image_derivatives! if photo.image_changed?